-1 2 3 4 5 6 7 The student is The student is able The student is The student is able The student is able The student is able to The student is able unable to to overhead volley able to to overhead volley to overhead volley a volley the ball with to volley the ball overhead volley a a ball upward overhead volley a ball using at ball using all five of enough control for back and forth over ball upward using: using: a ball using at least four of the the critical elements the ball to travel back the net to at least Two hands Two hands least four of five critical for a mature pattern and forth over the net three other players Body Body the five critical elements for a on all 4 attempts. with another skilled who are arranged at positioned positioned elements for a mature pattern on player for 6 out of 8 different distances under the ball. under the ball. mature pattern 3 of 4 attempts. volley attempts. for 8 out of 10 volley Contact made Contact made on 2 of 4 attempts. with finger with finger attempts. pads on 3 of 4 pads on 3 of 4 attempts. attempts.
+1 2 3 4 5 6 7 The student is The student is able The student is The student is able The student is able The student is able to The student is able unable to to overhead volley able to to overhead volley to overhead volley a volley the ball with to volley the ball overhead volley a a ball upward overhead volley a ball to the target ball the to target enough control for back and forth over ball upward using: using: a ball to the thrower using at thrower using all the ball to travel back the net to at least Two hands Two hands target thrower least four of the five of the critical and forth over the net three other players Body Body using at least five critical elements for a with another skilled who are arranged at positioned positioned four of the five elements for a mature pattern on player for 6 out of 8 different distances under the ball. under the ball. critical mature pattern on all 4 attempts. volley attempts. for 8 out of 10 volley Contact made Contact made elements for a 3 of 4 attempts. attempts. with finger with finger mature pattern pads on 3 of 4 pads on 3 of 4 on 2 of 4 attempts. attempts. attempts.